jc19000/Acsedo_arduino_lib/README.md

 The aim of the project is to have module based on arduino SDK.
 This module run a VP (vital platform) an dynamically load bl (business logic) based on a config.json file.
 BL shall be independant from the hardware platform.

-The VP is in charge of:
+#The VP is in charge of:
--communication with the websocket server
+  - communication with the websocket server
--encryption
+  - encryption
--loading/saving the config
+  - loading/saving the config

 # Contents
 - VP vital platform for ESP8266